 What shall be taxed?

-VAT would be applicable to non-essential consumer goods.
+A VAT would be applicable to non-essential consumer goods.
 Anything apart from basic food and essential commodities would fall in this taxable bracket.
-This would include automobiles, electronics, jewellery, restaurant services, and entertainment.
+This would include automobiles, electronics, jewelry, restaurant services, and entertainment.

 What will be exempt from VAT?